Highlights. Most consumers (88%) only buy brands they trust.

 Brand Logo Colors

-A consistent brand color pallet improves brand recognition by up to 80%.
+A consistent brand color palette improves brand recognition by up to 80%.

 - Shoppers subconsciously judge a product within 90 seconds of viewing it.
 62% to 90% of this assessment is based only on color.

-- In 1995, Qualitex successfully trademarked their green-gold dry cleaning pads, becoming the first brand to trademark a color shade.
+- In 1995, Qualitex successfully trademarked its green-gold dry cleaning pads, becoming the first brand to trademark a color shade.

 - Consumers form an opinion on a business’s products or services based on brand color within seconds.